Package, Sign, and Verify Charts

 The --key

-parameter expects to receive either the Full Name we associated with our key, or the email address.
+parameter expects to receive either the full name associated with our key or the email address.
 If we ever forget these details, we can list key details with this command:

 /home/user/.gnupg/pubring.kbx